close

 Financial literacy is another critical issue.
 Many African American female students lack access to financial education and resources that could help them make informed decisions about paying for college.
 Financial literacy programs are often not available in the schools they attend, and their families may not have the knowledge or experience to guide them through the financial aid process.
 This lack of financial literacy can lead to poor financial decisions, such as taking on high-interest loans or mismanaging credit cards, which can have lasting repercussions on their financial health.

 Institutional support for financial challenges is also variable.
 Some colleges and universities have robust support systems in place to help students navigate financial aid and manage their finances, but others do not.
 The availability of on-campus employment, emergency funds, and financial counseling can make a significant difference in a student's ability to manage financial stress.
-However, these resources are not uniformly available across all institutions, and African American female students at under-resourced schools may find themselves with fewer options for financial support.
+However, these resources are only uniformly available across some institutions, and African American female students at under-resourced schools may find themselves with fewer options for financial support.

 Societal and Familial Expectations